Alexwcjung/S24Corpus-final/README.md

 For 'be + past participle' in written texts, the observed frequency (13910) is slightly higher than the expected frequency (13812.35).
 For 'get + past participle' in written texts, the observed frequency (124) is much lower than the expected frequency (221.65).

-Summary: The Chi-square test results show a highly significant difference between the observed and expected frequencies of passive constructions in spoken and written texts.
+The Chi-square test results show a highly significant difference between the observed and expected frequencies of passive constructions in spoken and written texts.
 This leads to the rejection of the null hypothesis, indicating that the differences in the usage of 'be + past participle' and 'get + past participle' between spoken and written texts are statistically significant.
 Specifically, 'be + past participle' is predominant in both forms, while 'get + past participle' is more frequent in spoken texts compared to written texts, though it remains less common overall.

 ## 5. Conclusion and future research
 The analysis shows that the use of passive constructions ('be + past participle' and 'get + past participle') is significantly different between spoken and written texts.
 Specifically, 'be + past participle' is much more common in both spoken and written forms.
 However, 'get + past participle' is found more often in spoken texts than in written texts, though it is still less common overall.
 These findings indicate that while both forms of passive constructions are used in English, their usage depends on the context, highlighting differences between spoken and written communication.
 The higher frequency of 'get + past participle' in spoken texts may be due to its more conversational nature, while 'be + past participle' remains the standard in written texts.
 This insight is useful for linguistic studies, helping us understand how language varies in different communication modes.